Vanilla-OS/handbook/articles/en/install-additional-drivers.md

 ---
-Title: Install additional drivers in Vanilla OS Description Learn how to install Additional drivers in Vanilla OS.
+Title: Install additional drivers in Vanilla OS
+Description: Learn how to install Additional drivers in Vanilla OS.
 PublicationDate: 2022-12-10
 Authors:
     - mirkobrombin